-The Multimedia board contains a total of 5 banks of ZBT memory, providing 10Mb of space.
-After learning how to use the EMC to connect to a single bank, this document will address how to connect all 5.
+The Multimedia board contains a total of five banks of ZBT memory, providing 10MB of space.
+After learning how to use the EMC to connect to a single bank, this document will address how to connect all five banks.

-Requirements
+3 Requirements